IT3038C/IT3038C.github.io/docs/week-9.md

 ### Regular Expressions

-Regular Expressions or “regex” is a set of characters that act as a 'catch' to other text.
+Regular Expressions or "regex" is a set of characters that act as a 'catch' to other text.
 This text can be read by a computer to interpret expected content and validate it.

 An example of validation might come in the form of an email address.
 When a user submits a form to a web page, we want to validate the values are legit, so we use regular expressions to validate the form before we send it to the web server.
 An email address contains the following: